Listen to an audio file of this tool.

 Consider what challenges your child’s/teen’s sense of confidence.
 Is it sports, school, making new friends, or keeping friends?

-- Start exploring the issue by building from success and strengths!
+- Explore the issue by building from success and strengths!
 Consider together what your child/teen is working on at school.

 - “Remember last year when you presented in front of the whole middle school?
 How did you feel at the start?
 In the middle?
 How did you feel when you finished and everyone applauded?”